-The hierarchy of supervisor nodes controls how data is partitioned onto each worker, and how the incoming workload is distributed.
-A supervisor's objective is to correctly partition data and goals onto its subordinate nodes, such that if its children meet their assigned goals, the goals for the entire subtree managed by the supervisor will be met.
-Creating this partitioning is not easy.
+The hierarchy of supervisor nodes controls how data is partitioned onto each worker and how the incoming workload is distributed.
+A supervisor's main objective is to correctly partition data and goals onto its subordinate nodes, such that if its children meet their assigned goals, the goals for the entire subtree managed by the supervisor will be met.
+Creating this partitioning without wasting many resources is not easy.
 Prior to partitioning the workload, the supervisor needs to gain some understanding of the capabilities of each of its workers.
 Much like this interaction in human organizations, the information will be imperfect.
 For instance, the workers may provide best-case performance numbers to the supervisor.
 This is of some use, but far from ideal.

 One of the major obstacles for the supervisor to overcome is finding a way to evaluate a sufficient portion of the possible configurations.
 To handle this, the supervisor is likely to use a combination of coarse statistics, simulation, and trial-and-error.
 The coarse statistics for workload characteristics and worker capabilities may allow large numbers of possibilities to be evaluated quickly, but with a significant margin of error.
-Prospective partitionings could be further refined by asking workers to simulate each possible configuration given the workload goals and historical traces collected by workers.
-Finally, the promising ones from this stage can be implemented, first on a small scale, then applied to a larger set of devices and data.
+Prospective partitionings could be further refined by asking workers to simulate them given the workload goals and historical traces collected by workers.
+Finally, the promising ones from this stage can be implemented, first on a small scale, then applied to larger sets of devices and data.
+Over the course of tuning, supervisors will develop profiles of each of its workers.
+These profiles will contain not only coarse performance metrics, but also information about a worker's ability to internally optimize and accurately predict its performance.
+Having an accurate profile of the worker nodes will greatly assist tuning.
+For example, workers that are better able to optimize should be assigned the workloads that have the most potential for optimization, while workers that are ineffective at internally optimizing can be given workloads that appear purely random.